Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 后羿射日 Hou Yi Shoots the Sun

-Mural from the Han dynasty (206 BCE – 220 CE) found in Henan province depicting a three-legged Sun crow.
+Detail, Mural from the Han dynasty (206 BCE – 220 CE) found in Henan province depicting a three-legged crow.
+Public domain, edited.

 One day, the ten suns, three-legged crows, in heaven caused the Earth to scorch and all the plants to die.